-We consider only three main types of habitat combinations that are mostly by lynxes in Belarus.
-All three types are forested landscapes.
+By returning to the three types of habitat combinations that are mostly inhabited by a local population of lynxes in Belarus, at first, it should be stated that, of course, all three types are forested landscapes.
 In Belarus lynxes avoid large openings without or with few woody cover.
 We assume that such a preference for forest biotopes in lynxes has its origins in the strong interference with wolves.
-On open terrain lynxes are vulnerable to attacks of wolf packs, whereas in forested terrain lynxes can easily escape from wolves by climbing in trees, or use trees during a fight with a wolf.
-Forests are not only safer for lynxes, it gives them such an advantage that adult lynxes can even kill adult wolves that are walking alone.
+In an open terrain lynxes are vulnerable to attacks of wolf packs, whereas in forested terrain lynxes can easily escape from wolves by climbing trees, or use trees during a fight with a wolf.

 The first habitat combination, which is inhabited by lynxes in Belarus, is mixed forest that consists of coniferous (spruce, pine) and small-leaved deciduous trees (mostly aspen, birch spp. and alder spp.) on richer or poorer soils (respectively, higher or low clay content in top-grounds).
 Paazierre Forest, which was already described and well-illustrated in Chapter 2, is such typical habitat combination.
 Therefore, we will not repeat the detailed description and photos of this habitat combination.